 Auroras flare up when energetic particles plunge into a planet’s atmosphere, bombarding gases and making them glow.
-While electrons generally cause this natural phenomenon, sometime protons can elicit the same response, although it’s more rare.
-Now, the MAVEN team has learned that protons were doing at Mars the same thing as electrons usually do at Earth—create aurora.
+While electrons generally cause this natural phenomenon, sometimes protons can elicit the same response, although it’s more rare.
+Now, the MAVEN team has learned that protons were doing on Mars the same thing as electrons usually do on Earth—create aurora.
 This is especially true when the Sun ejects a particularly strong pulse of protons, which are hydrogen atoms stripped of their lone electrons by intense heat.
 The Sun ejects protons at speeds up to two million miles per hour (more than 3 million kilometers per hour) in an erratic flow called the solar wind.

 The MAVEN (Mars Atmosphere and Volatile Evolution mission) team was studying Mars’ atmosphere with the Imaging UltraViolet Spectrograph (IUVS), and observed that on occasion, the ultraviolet light coming from hydrogen gas in Mars’ upper atmosphere would mysteriously brighten for a few hours.
 They then noticed that the brightening events occurred when another MAVEN instrument, the Solar Wind Ion Analyzer (SWIA), measured enhanced solar wind protons.